This post may contain affiliate links. Please read the disclaimer here.

 Read more: Angels and Demons Filming Locations in Italy

 What happens when you’re filming a movie in Italy which rips into everything the Catholic church holds dear and 50% of it is set in Vatican City?
 You use the Royal Palace of Caserta near Naples as a stand-in, of course!
 And this is just what Angels and Demons and Mission: Impossible III (2006) did.
 Built during the mid-1700s, the Royal Palace of Caserta is a UNESCO World Heritage Site and the largest royal residence in the world.
-It was also used as a filming location in Star Wars Episode I: The Phantom Menace (1999) to serve as the palace on Naboo.
+It was also used as a filming location in Star Wars Episode I: The Phantom Menace (1999) to serve as a palace on Naboo.

 Odesa Steps as seen in Battleship Potemkin (1926)